UWPCE-PythonCert/PythonCertDevel/_sources/modules/Exceptions.rst.txt

 For the most part, you can/should use a built in one

-There are 48 built-in Exceptions -- odds are good that there's one that matches you use-case.
+There are 48 built-in Exceptions -- odds are good that there's one that matches your use-case.

-Also -- custom Exceptions require subclassing -- we haven't learned that yet :-)
+Also -- custom Exceptions require subclassing -- and we haven't learned that yet :-)

 Choosing an Exception
 ---------------------